aishlohiya/Mark14-ProfitLoss/README.md

-# Mark14-ProfitLoss
+# Mark14-Profit & Loss calculator
- To check whether we made profit or loss in stocks
+ Helps to check on how much profit we have made via stocks with a simple calculator built using JavaScript